skip to Main Content

 Dogs thrive on routine.
 If he doesn’t have scheduled and consistent potty breaks, this can also lead to accidents, since he never knows when his next chance to pee will be.

-If this is the case with your adult dog, you’ll need to revisit his training.
+If you find your potty-trained dog suddenly peeing inside, you’ll need to revisit his training.
 Remove any puppy pads in the house, and bring him outside to pee at consistent times throughout the day.
 Here are some more tips on how to stop your adult dog from peeing in the house.

 Pin Me!